 - if you have to go to court and do not have a lawyer, you should wear a jacket if possible.

-You should behave respectfully in the courtroom at all times as you would in a formal setting such as a workplace or educational institution.
-You should:
+You should behave respectfully in the courtroom at all times as you would in any other formal setting such as a workplace or educational institution.

 - sit quietly unless called upon to speak by the magistrate or judge

 - refrain from recording or publishing any part of the proceeding, including adding to social media

 - take off hats or sunglasses before entering the courtroom.

 The judge or magistrate directs the processes in the court and sits at the front of the courtroom.
 There is a strict code as to how you behave towards the magistrate or judge.
 You should:

 - address the magistrate or judge as ‘Your Honour’